ahmetveysels/avsimage/README.md

 # AVSImage

 AVSImage package.
 A Flutter package that you can get and use images from local and network.
 Keep your images in the cache directory.
-You can also use your svg files with this package.
+You can also use your SVG files with this package.
 Gradient color SVG is supported.
 All in one and easy to use.

+AVSImageProvider added.
+With this function you can easily use images and svg files as ImageProvider.

 ## Features